White Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have been victorious in two, or 15.4%, of the 13 contests they have been chosen as underdogs in this season.
+- The White Sox have won in two, or 14.3%, of the 14 contests they have been named as odds-on underdogs this year.

-- Chicago has been at least a +135 moneyline underdog three times this season, but was upset in all of those games.
+- Chicago has not entered a game this season with longer moneyline odds than +165.

-- Sportsbooks have implied with the moneyline set for this matchup that the White Sox have a 42.6% chance of pulling out a win.
+- The White Sox have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.

 - The White Sox have yet play a game with a spread this season.